hdShang/arxiv-daily/docs/cs-LG/2025-08-19/papers/250814313v2-your-reward-function-for-rl-is-your-best-prm-for-search-unifying-rl-.md

 ---
 layout: default
-title: Your Reward Function for RL is Your Best PRM for Search: Unifying RL and Search-Based TTS
+title: "Your Reward Function for RL is Your Best PRM for Search: Unifying RL and Search-Based TTS"
 ---

 # Your Reward Function for RL is Your Best PRM for Search: Unifying RL and Search-Based TTS